open-cogsci/osdoc/content/tutorials/step-by-step-tutorial.md

 </div>

-You can download the experiment up to this point here:

-- [tutorial_step12.opensesame.tar.gz][step12]

 ## Step 13: Run the experiment!

 You're done!
 Click on the 'Run in window' or 'Run fullscreen' buttons in the toolbar to run your experiment.

+You can download the finished experiment here:

+- [tutorial.opensesame.tar.gz][finished-experiment]

 <div class='info-box' markdown='1'>